Torikaebaya Monogatari: Story

-The daughter marries a woman, Shi no Kimi (Fourth Daughter).
-Saishō attempts to educate the Chūnagon's wife that couples do more than hold hands and sleep next to each other all night.
-Naishi no Kami similarly avoids the pursuit of the Crown Prince.
+The daughter, as the Chūnagon, marries a woman, Shi no Kimi 'Fourth Daughter'.
+Saishō attempts to educate the Chūnagon's wife about what couples do beyond holding hands and sleeping together all night.

+The Naishi no Kami avoids the pursuit of the Crown Prince.
 Saishō has an affair with Shi no Kimi, and then turns his attention to the Chūnagon, discovering in a grappling match the Chūnagon's true sex.
-He then begins to court the Chūnagon in the usual manner, and insists that she return to being a woman.
-The Chūnagon becomes pregnant and hides herself away from the court.
-Naishi no Kami has sex with the princess, and she becomes pregnant.
-Naishi no Kami dresses as a man and searches for the Chūnagon, and after the Chūnagon gives birth, the siblings swap places.
+He then begins courting the Chūnagon in the usual manner, insisting that he return to being a woman.
+The Chūnagon becomes pregnant, and hides himself away from the court.
+The Naishi no Kami has sex with the princess, who becomes pregnant.
+The Naishi no Kami dresses as a man to search for the Chūnagon; after the Chūnagon gives birth, the siblings swap places.

-The tengu who cursed the siblings in their previous lives to not be content with the sex they were born with has since become a Buddhist — Willig's translation mistakenly says that it's the siblings' father who has turned to the path.
-Because of the tengu's conversion to Buddhism, as the siblings resolve to swap roles and dress in the clothes of their physical sex, they become content.
-The former Naishi no Kami marries the sheltered princess, the elder Yoshino princess, and "remains" married to Shi no Kimi.
-He attains the rank of Sadaijin.
+The tengu who cursed the siblings in their previous lives to not be content with the sex they were born with has since become a Buddhist.
+Willig's translation mistakenly says that it's the siblings' father who has turned to the path.
+Because of the tengu's conversion, as the siblings resolve to swap roles and dress in the clothes of their physical sex, they become content.
+The former Naishi no Kami marries the sheltered princess, the elder Yoshino princess, and 'remains' married to Shi no Kimi.
+He attains the rank of Minister of the Left.

 The Crown Prince, now Emperor, has sex with the former Chūnagon, and is dismayed to find she is not a virgin, but marries her anyway.
-Saishō never learns what became of the former Chūnagon, the princess barely notices the change in her female companion, and the siblings live happily ever after and have many children with their new spouses.
+Saishō never learns what became of the former Chūnagon.
+The princess barely notices the change in her female companion.
+The siblings live happily ever after and have many children with their new spouses.